-Textbook: Marc Loudon, Organic Chemistry, 5th ed. (required) and the Sapling online homework package (required).
+Textbook: Marc Loudon, Organic Chemistry, 6th ed (or 5th ed).
 A molecular modeling kit and the solutions manual for the Loudon book are recommended.

-Pre/Corequisites: To enroll in this course, you must have received a passing grade in General both the lecture and laboratory courses.

-Chemistry and its lab as well as Organic Chemistry I and its lab.
+Pre/Corequisites: To enroll in this course, you must have received a passing grade in General Chemistry and its lab as well as Organic Chemistry I and its lab.
 Students without this prerequisite wishing to enroll must contact Dr. Cowger.
 CHEM 2652 is a 1-credit laboratory course that is graded independently from CHEM 2452.
-Students missing the first lab session may be dropped from
+Students missing the first lab session may be dropped from both the lecture and laboratory courses.